 To properly manage their business, a manager can choose one type of management among the four main existing ones.
-Their choice must not only take into account the objectives of the company, but also the context of work.
+Their choice must not only take into account the objectives of the company but also the context of work.
+However, in real circumstances, it is difficult to apply a single mode of human resources organization, especially when the context changes.
+This article is a comprehensive listing of the different types of corporate management.

 Participatory management is one of the innovative models that have emerged in recent years.
 This type of management places people at the center of all decisions and favors the involvement of the company’s staff in important decisions.